King Arthur: The Role-Playing Wargame: King Arthur: Fallen Champions

 King Arthur: Fallen Champions is a stand-alone expansion, released September 2011, with a story-based mission structure.
 The game was intended to act as a bridge between the stories of the original game and the sequel King Arthur II: The Role-Playing Wargame.

 Reception

 King Arthur: The Role-Playing Wargame

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
-GameSpot's review praised the game's captivating environment and style, innovations like the victory locations, and detailed graphics.
+GameSpots review praised the game's captivating environment and style, innovations like the victory locations, and detailed graphics.
 However, criticism was made of a confusing decision making mechanism for strategic play, overpowered archer units, and some difficulty humps in the campaign.
 A 1.02 patch introduced a 'beginner' difficulty level, and options to reduce archer's effectiveness.